 Then I kept them in a cage until their veterinary appointment a day or two later, and at least I didn’t have to pack them into a carrier and traumatize them further with a trip in a car to a waiting room with lots of other scary sounds and smells.
 I had met my current house call veterinarian by that time but for them just being handled was still a trauma.
 She pronounced them healthy but wormy, and wished me luck and patience in calming them down.

 They were too big for the cage I had, and I decided they needed to spread their little kitten paws in order to relax and feel at home.
 The room was small so they wouldn’t be frightened by a big open space.
-They were probably not terribly well socialized to people prior to meeting me, but it was apparent they had had some experience at living with humans.
+They may have been well socialized to people prior to meeting me though they were very frightened of me.
 They used the litterbox and ate and drank out of bowls, and occasionally I heard the jingle of a bizzy ball or the pitter pat of little kitten paws behind the door as they played.
 When I entered, they disappeared, huddled together in the farthest dark corner underneath my big work table in the corner of the room.
 I had seen worse.